MutugiD/deploy_nlp_app/README.md

 Basically went on Kaggle, and downloaded one with sufficient data.
 Then copy and pasted old code.

 ## How do I build the model?
+Running on Ubuntu 20.04
 Make sure you have [conda](https://docs.conda.io/en/latest/miniconda.html) installed.
+Create env `conda create -n nlp_app` and then activate `conda activate nlp_app`.
 Then, install the requirements with `bash install_requirements.sh`.

 Finally, you can build the model by running `python build_model.py` on the terminal.